E-L-Finch/E-L-Finch/README.md

 ## Hi there 👋

-I am a PhD student at the University of Saskatchewan Currently working on LC-MS metabolomics
+I am a PhD student at the University of Saskatchewan.
+I am currently working on LC-MS metabolomics.

 <!--
 **E-L-Finch/E-L-Finch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.